5.6 Reporting Quality, Ratios, DuPont, and Modeling

 Key Takeaways

-• Reporting quality concerns the usefulness and faithful representation of statements, while earnings quality concerns the sustainability and cash support of earnings.
+• Reporting quality concerns the faithful representation and usefulness of statements; earnings quality concerns the sustainability and cash support of earnings.

 Reporting Quality, Ratios, DuPont, And Modeling

-Reporting quality and earnings quality are related but distinct.
-Reporting quality asks whether financial reports faithfully represent economic reality and are useful for decisions.
+Reporting quality and earnings quality are related but distinct, and the exam tests the difference.
+Reporting quality asks whether the statements faithfully represent economic reality and are decision-useful.
 Earnings quality asks whether earnings are sustainable, repeatable, and cash-supported.
-A company can have transparent reporting with weak earnings quality if the business is cyclical or declining.
+A firm can have transparent reporting yet low earnings quality if its business is cyclical or declining, and conversely.

 SignalPossible interpretationFollow-up

-Receivables grow faster than salesAggressive revenue or weak collectionsReview days sales outstanding and allowance
+Receivables grow faster than salesAggressive revenue or weak collectionsReview days sales outstanding and the allowance

-Inventory grows faster than COGSSlowing demand or obsolete stockReview turnover, markdowns, and write-downs
+Inventory grows faster than COGSSlowing demand or obsolete stockCheck turnover, markdowns, write-downs

-Frequent non-GAAP adjustmentsCore earnings may be overstatedReconcile to GAAP or IFRS and assess recurrence
+Frequent non-GAAP adjustmentsCore earnings may be overstatedReconcile to GAAP/IFRS; assess recurrence

-Long useful lives versus peersDepreciation expense may be lowCompare asset age, capex, and depreciation policy
+Useful lives longer than peersDepreciation may be understatedCompare asset age, capex, and policy

 GroupRatioFormula